 Science of Cancer Health Disparities Conference

-Cancer survivors and advocates are important members of the research community and valuable participants at the AACR Science of Cancer Health Disparities Conference, October 6-8, 2021.
-The following is a brief overview of the opportunities available to cancer survivors and patient advocates at the Science of Cancer Health Disparities Conference.
+Cancer survivors and advocates are important members of the research community and valuable participants at the AACR Science of Cancer Health Disparities Conference, September 16-19, 2022.
+The following was a brief overview of the opportunities available to cancer survivors and patient advocates at the Science of Cancer Health Disparities Conference.

 Welcome and Opening Session